prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 ==================================

-The device holding the kernel (and the initramfs image) is unlocked by GRUB, but the root device needs to be unlocked again at initramfs stage, regardless whether it's the same device or not.
-This is because GRUB boots with the given `vmlinuz` and initramfs images, but there currently is no way to securely pass cryptographic material (or Device Mapper information) to the kernel.
+The device holding the kernel (and the initramfs image) is unlocked by GRUB, but the root device needs to be *unlocked again* at initramfs stage, regardless whether it's the same device or not.
+This is because GRUB boots with the given `vmlinuz` and initramfs images, but there is currently no way to securely pass cryptographic material (or Device Mapper information) to the kernel.
 Hence the Device Mapper table is initially empty at initramfs stage; in other words, all devices are locked, and the root device needs to be unlocked again.

-To avoid extra passphrase prompts at initramfs stage, a work around is to unlock via key files stored into the initramfs image.
-Since the initramfs image itself now resides on an encrypted device, this still provides protection for data at rest.
-With LUKS1 the volume key can already be found by userspace in the Device Mapper table, so including key files to the initramfs image -- created with restrictive permissions -- doesn't change the threat model.
-(However for LUKS2 the volume key is offloaded to the kernel keyring by default, thus no longer accessible to userspace, and having keyfiles readable by root slightly changes the threat model.)
+To avoid extra passphrase prompts at initramfs stage, a workaround is to *unlock via key files stored into the initramfs image*.
+Since the initramfs image now resides on an encrypted device, this still provides protection for data at rest.
+After all for LUK1 the volume key can already be found by userspace in the Device Mapper table, so one could argue that including key files to the initramfs image -- created with restrictive permissions -- doesn't change the threat model for LUKS1 devices.
+Please note however that for LUKS2 the volume key is normally *offloaded to the kernel keyring* (hence no longer readable by userspace), while key files lying on disk are of course readable by userspace.

 To enable unlocking via key files for the root file system, first generate the shared secret (here with 512 bits of entropy as it's also